What are the Manufacturing Trends of 2023?

 Big Data provides knowledge, and knowledge is power.

-Over the next five years, the market for Big Data in the manufacturing industry is expected to reach USD 4.55 billion in 2025.
+The market for Big Data in the manufacturing industry is expected to reach 4.55 billion USD in 2025.
 That is a CAGR of over 30% from 905 million back in 2019.

 By installing software that captures key data, your operation and supply chain are like an open book.
 You can gather insight and knowledge that previous generations could only dream of.

-Additionally, as more and more companies embrace the benefits of digitally transforming their operation while gathering large data caches, they are progressively turning to paperless solutions.
+Additionally, as more and more companies embrace the benefits of digital transformation, they are progressively turning to paperless solutions.
 This has been a major contributor to decreasing the carbon footprint of many within the industry.

 Pro Tip: Environmental certifications, such as ISO 1400, can help manufacturers reduce their carbon footprint.
 It is also a signal to consumers that your company takes these issues seriously, giving you a competitive advantage in the market.

 So let’s keep this going!
 Now is the time for smarter technology, resilient connections, and greater opportunities.
-After all, this is Industry 4.0; new levels of innovation and flexibility are the standard.
-In this new year and decade, seize knowledge, gain insight, and pursue growth.
+After all, this is 2023; new levels of innovation and flexibility are the standard.